 - Law Enforcement & Legislative: Supporting local law enforcement and bringing awareness of policies to our local, state, and federal government officials.

 Area of Focus

-There is great need for community engagement and a more targeted focus on substance abuse as more outside influences are affecting our youth and their families.
-We are committed to creating an open dialogue to diminish the stigma of substance abuse, the impact it has on our community and what we can do to create greater awareness and increased prevention for youth and adults.
+There is great need for community engagement and a more targeted focus on substance use as more outside influences are affecting our youth and their families.
+We are committed to creating an open dialogue to diminish the stigma of substance use, the impact it has on our community and what we can do to create greater awareness and increased prevention for youth and adults.
 Through our community engagements we are able to reach a large number of families and help break down any walls that may have formed through a lack of awareness from within the families.
 Not only is our goal to create awareness, but to provide a place where individuals will have the resources necessary to meet their specific needs.

 PCCSU Strives to Include

 - Business Community

 - Spiritual Organizations

 - Other Organizations Involved in Reducing ATOD Use

 Greenville, NC 27858